raimohanska/nextjs-custom-error-page/README.md

 Demonstrates how Next.js custom 404 page is broken when there is a Middleware present.
+See https://github.com/vercel/next.js/issues/44919 to track status of this issue and inform me if it gets fixes, please.

 In this case the middleware "does nothing", i.e. consist of